ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ### `tagName`

-Specifies the tag name of the HTML element on which the editor will be created.
+The tag name of the HTML element on which the rich text editor will be created.

 The default tag is `<div>`.